-A scratch carrot cake with pineapple, then covered with cream cheese frosting.
-This recipe makes a really moist carrot cake made with brown sugar, spices, pineapple and walnuts.
-It’s also the perfect homemade cake for Easter or really any time of year.
+A scratch carrot cake with pineapple that’s covered with cream cheese frosting.
+This recipe makes a very moist homemade carrot layer cake using brown sugar, spices, pineapple and walnuts.
+It’s also the perfect cake for Easter.

 Hey there!
 Before you scroll, there’s lot’s of important stuff in the post!…including the FAQ section, which may answer any questions you might have about this recipe.
 Enjoy!

 Now let’s talk a little about the ingredients that are in this cake.
 (The list of all ingredients are in the recipe card below.)

 Cinnamon, nutmeg, allspice: These are the spices you’ll add and they are actually needed because they, along with the carrots, are what creates that classic carrot cake flavor.

 Brown sugar: I really like the use of brown sugar in this cake because it adds some depth to the flavor.

 Carrots: Ok, obviously we’ve got carrots in a carrot cake.
 You’ll definitely want to use thinly shredded carrots though.
 (Make sure to read the FAQ section in this post for tips on that.)

 Chopped walnuts: These are completely optional, but if you want some crunch, then go ahead and add them.

 Cream cheese buttercream: Ok, this isn’t one of the cake ingredients, but you’ll want to cover the cake in a frosting of some sort and this stuff is really good on carrot cake.
 You can find that recipe here: Cream cheese buttercream